p4lang/p4c/README.md

 The code and documentation are hosted in the following git repository: https://github.com/p4lang/p4c

 The code is currently alpha quality.
-Currently there is no way to install the compiler.

 # Dependences